AaronAWB/Colloquy/README.md

 ## Local Setup

 1. Clone this repository to your local machine.
 2. Run the setup script by typing 'sh setup.sh' in your terminal.
-This will automatically install the necessary dependencies, creat the PostgreSQL database, and start the server.
+This will automatically install the necessary dependencies, create the PostgreSQL database, and start the server.
 3. Navigate to `localhost:3000` in your browser to view the app.

 ## Author